exp0nge/light-novel-scraper/readme.md

-# light-novel-scrapper
+# light-novel-scraper

 [![Launch on OpenShift](http://launch-shifter.rhcloud.com/button.svg)](http://lightnovelscrapper-exp0nge.rhcloud.com)

 ## About

-A scrapper tool to grab contents of chapters of a light novel and store them as HTML files to read later.
+A scraper tool to grab contents of chapters of a light novel and store them as HTML files to read later.
 The script utilizes `Readability`, with a fallback of grabbing the `content-div`, to grab relevant text from a website and  `ebooklib` to generate a ePub if necessary.